We no longer do any machine work or labor but this information is still helpful.

 & nuts, rod bearings, & oil supply to crankshaft bearings.

-Because there are two rods to each journal then the rotating weight
+Because there are two rods to each journal then the rotating

-is x 2.
+weight is x 2.

 The pistons are all machined to weigh the same.
 The big end of

-connecting rods and small end of connecting rod are machined to
+connecting rods and small end of connecting rod are machined

-weight the same (separately).
+to weight the same (separately).
 Then the weights of the pistons,

-big end of connecting rods, small end of connecting rod, one set
+big end of connecting rods, small end of connecting rod, one

-the bob weights (4 for a V8), dampener, flywheel (flex plate)
+Then the bob weights (4 for a V8), dampener, flywheel (flex plate)

 are bolted to the crankshaft and spun to balance the left side